MunawarRaza/zabbix/README.md

 - Telnet checks ( agent less monitoring. no need of zabbix-agent)

 Each item type has some supported item keys.

+#### Item Key ####
+To specify what sort of data to collect from host, use `item key`

+#### Item key format ####

+Following is the format to specify the key

+key_name[parameter1, parameter2, parameter3...]

+key_name can be: `0-9a-zA-Z-_.`

+paramters:

+- An item key can have multiple parameters that are comma separated
+- Each key parameter can be either

+        - a quoted string
+        - an unquoted string
+        - an array
+        - The parameter can also be left empty, thus using the default value.
+In that case, the appropriate number of commas must be added if any further parameters are specified.
+For example, item key icmpping[,,200,,500] would specify that the interval between individual pings is 200 milliseconds, timeout - 500 milliseconds, and all other parameters are left at their defaults

+- It is possible to include macros in the parameters.
+Those can be user macros or some of the built-in macros

+- To see what particular built-in macros are supported in item key parameters, search the page Supported macros for[a link](https://www.zabbix.com/documentation/current/en/manual/appendix/macros/supported_by_location)

 #### Mass Update ####
 Sometimes you may want to change some attribute for a number of items at once.
 Instead of opening each individual item for editing, you may use the mass update function for that